Angela Rayner Warns Labour Is 'Running Out of Time' Amid Leadership Speculation

 - Angela Rayner stated that Labour is 'running out of time' to deliver change.

-- Rayner has begun returning to frontline politics, with allies expecting a tax probe to conclude by the May elections.
+- Rayner has begun returning to frontline politics ahead of the May elections.

-- Greater Manchester mayor Andy Burnham said the party should listen to Rayner's views.
+- Greater Manchester mayor Andy Burnham said Labour should listen to Rayner's concerns.

 What Happened

-Angela Rayner, former deputy leader of the Labour Party, delivered a speech warning that Labour is 'running out of time' to achieve its goals, leading to increased speculation about the party's leadership and internal direction.
+Angela Rayner delivered a speech warning that Labour is 'running out of time' to implement change, prompting renewed discussion about the party's leadership and direction.

 Why It Matters